openssl/openssl/doc/designs/quic-design/quic-fc.md

 We must not exceed the flow control limits, else the peer may terminate the connection with an error.

-An initial connection-level credit is communicated by the peer in tthe `initial_max_data` transport parameter.
+An initial connection-level credit is communicated by the peer in the `initial_max_data` transport parameter.
 All other credits occur as a result of a `MAX_DATA` frame.